tholden/dynareOBC/README.md

          Calculates a more accurate approximation to expected IRFs using Monte-Carlo simulation.
 Without this option, DynareOBC calculates expected IRFs via cubature (unless this is also disabled).
     * `IRFsAroundZero`
-         By default, IRFs are centred around the risky steady state with the fastirfs option, or around the approximate mean without it.
+         By default, IRFs are centred around the risky steady state without the SlowIRFs option, or around the approximate mean with it.
 This option instead centres IRFs around 0.
     * `ShockScale=FLOAT` (default: `1`)
          Scale of shocks for IRFs.
 This allows the calculation of IRFs to shocks larger or smaller than one standard deviation.